Skip to main content

 What is the difference between hypochlorous acid (HOCl) and chlorine dioxide (ClO2)?

-Chlorine dioxide is a compound of chlorine (Cl) and oxygen (O2).
-The names and scientific formulas of hypochlorous acid and chlorine dioxide are similar, but they are two extremely different substances.
-The main difference is seen in effectiveness: it takes much more chlorine dioxide to have the same anti-microbe power as HOCl.
+Chlorine dioxide is a compound of chlorine (Cl) and oxygen (O₂).
+The names and scientific formulas of hypochlorous acid and chlorine dioxide may look similar, but they are two fundamentally different substances.

-See also the table below for a more detailed overview of the differences:
+See the table below for a more detailed overview of the differences between HOCl and ClO₂:

 Hypochlorous Acid Chloordioxide